UbiquityRobotics/learn/misc/tips.md

 ## Tips and Tricks

 ### Sanity Checks
-* When magniis on, the wheels should have strong resistance to movement.
+* When magni is on, the wheels should have strong resistance to movement.

 * The command `sudo systemctl status magni-base`should show that the magni-base service is up and running